VRConservation/geosp/chapters/05_python.md

 ![](https://i.imgur.com/XXdWssh.png)

-Go to your Earth Engine [code editor](https://code.earthengine.google.com/), open the script from Chapter 2, select all, and paste it into the converter.
+Go to the Earth Engine [code editor](https://code.earthengine.google.com/), open the script from Chapter 2, select all, and paste it into the converter.
 Click the convert button.
 The code is copied to the clipboard.
 Paste it into a new code block and comment out the definition function on lines 4-6:

 ```python
 # Add global carbon density map